Reflection

 brain

-Peace went on vacation.
-Now we'll have the ‘drama and special effects’ version.
+Peace has gone on vacation.
+Now we get the drama-and-special-effects version.

 Scene 2 — First Signals